nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 7 - Defining the Syntax of a Language.md

 #### Definition _2
 - A Backus-Naur-Formalism (BNF) (which is about the same as a linguist's Chomsky context free grammar) is based on.
 1. A rule of succession or sequence.
-	- C = PQ
+	- `C = PQ`
-	- C consists of P followed by Q
+	- Meaning C consists of P followed by Q
-2. A rule of selection
+1. A rule of selection
-	- C = P | Q
+	- `C = P | Q`
-	- C consists of P or Q
+	- MeaingC consists of P or Q
-3. The metasymbols
+1. The metasymbols
 	- < >   to enclose the item defined
 	- ::=    denotes "is described by"
 	- "  "   enclosures literals